 Information Sources and Published Maps

-- The Great Waterway Cycling Map and Itineraries – The Great Waterway boasts 11 cycling itineraries and routes, available onp printed maps and on-line.
+- The Great Waterway Cycling Map and Itineraries – The Great Waterway boasts 11 cycling itineraries and routes, available on printed maps and on-line.
 These itineraries provide cyclists of all abilities with information on routing, overnight accommodations, attractions and food services along the way.
 With a 10 new routes for each sub-region and one 730km new cross-regional route, these itineraries are sure a great addition to the cycling assets of the region.
+Full print map available at regional information centres.

 - Ride South Eastern Ontario Cycling Map – This new (2016) cross-regional, bilingual cycling map features multiple cycling routes in both the united counties of Prescott-Russell and within the Cornwall and the Counties tourism region.
 Download or request the printed map or access the Ride with GPS accounts have been made available to those looking for digital routing options.